ccoquide/unbiased-von-pr/README.md

 Where `IDX` is the X-th sequence ID (if there is no sequence identificator, please change `ID=True` into `ID=False` at line 21 in `getNetwork.py` python script.
 Separator are simple space " ", please change `sep` variable at line 20 if the script for an other column separator.
 The first element of each line is the ID of the sequence.
 The rest of the line is the sequence of items.

-In case of an other data set, with corresponding filename `data.csv`, just replace maritime.csv with data.csv while running the python script.
-All output filenames will start with `data-[Network model]`.
+In case of an other data set, with corresponding filename `dataset.csv`, just replace maritime.csv with data.csv while running the python script.
+All output filenames will start with `dataset`.

 ### Structure of output files

-Table of links :
+Table of links `dataset-netmodel.txt`, with `dataset` being one of maritime, airports or taxis and `netmodel` being either 1stON (first-order network model) or VON (variable-order network model) :

        N_nodes
        N_links